-Sales enablement has significantly evolved in the past decade, and yet there are still many exciting possibilities on the horizon.
-While the full impact of new technologies, such as artificial intelligence, on the sales function is still unknown, certainly sellers and managers will need to continue adapting and expanding their skill sets to achieve greater levels of success.
+Sales enablement has significantly evolved in the past decade, yet there are still many exciting possibilities on the horizon.
+While the full impact of new technologies, such as artificial intelligence, on the sales function is still unknown, sellers and managers will need to continue adapting and expanding their skill sets to achieve greater levels of success.
 As a strategic, forward-thinking partner, sales enablement will be the function to which organizations look to lead in growth areas and prepare sales teams to compete in the new landscape.

 If sales is an engine of the business, then it follows that sales enablement is the fuel that keeps it performing at a high level.
-Sales enablement practitioners can and should be leveraged as invaluable problem solvers, committed to executing on the company’s strategic vision and priorities.
+These practitioners can and should be leveraged as invaluable problem solvers, committed to executing on the company’s strategic vision and priorities.

-Since our founding in 1943, ATD’s focus has been to help talent development professionals succeed in their roles, applying best practices and improving organizational outcomes.
+Since our founding in 1943, ATD’s focus has been helping talent development professionals succeed in their roles, applying best practices, and improving organizational outcomes.
 In sales enablement, ATD curates the best content from the world’s leading experts in the field, providing opportunities for sales enablement professionals to learn the latest techniques using the latest technologies.
 Because we look at talent development holistically, our sales enablement content and resources focus on the leadership and learning aspects of the field.

 For more information on Sales Enablement, visit the following:

 Our dedicated sales enablement conference, SELL, provides you with the education and peer-to-peer connections that empower you to be successful.